volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 Add a pullup on RST/.
 Also pullup TOL pin 3 (tolerance 10%), pin 7 WD input and pin 1 PBRST/

 Warning MAW1232 check power supply in 5V+/-5% ie 4.75 to 5.25V

+Aborted because : timeout settings of 150ms, 600ms, or 1.2s (to short for us)

 ====================================
 Direct relay connection to ESP pins